 Research Participants

-31 kindergarten teachers (30 women and one man, ages of 32 to 64) participated in the study, including 18 Israeli Jews; - ten secular - and eight religious, and 13 Israeli Arabs - four Muslims and nine Druze.
-All Participants were kindergarten teachers working with children between the ages of four to six, and requested to answer questions regarding coping with CSA.
-Pwas dependent on the participants’ willingness to answer questions regarding coping with CSA as well as perception of the interaction with parents of victims of CSA, the phenomenon under study (Englander, 2012).
-After locating an initial number of participants, the researchers continued to recruit participants by using the “snowball sampling” strategy of relying on references to colleagues from professional acquaintance circles (Patton, 2015).
+The research participants included 31 kindergarten teachers: 30 females and one male.
+Their ages ranged from 32 to 64.
+There were 18 Israeli Jews; ten defined themselves as secular and eight as religious, and 13 Israeli Arabs: four Muslims and nine Druze.
+All worked with kindergarten students between the ages of four to six.
+Participation was dependent on ’willingness to answer questions regarding coping with CSA and perceptions of the interaction with parents of CSA victims (Englander, 2012).
+After locating an initial sample, the researchers recruited others with the “snowball sampling” strategy in which colleagues suggested others in their professional circles (Patton, 2015).

 Data Collection

-The multidisciplinary team of researchers was composed of a criminologist, an anthropologist, a psychologist and a social worker.
+The multidisciplinary team of researchers included a criminologist, an anthropologist, a psychologist, and a social worker.
 The theme analysis was done by the first author.
-Ethical Considerations, as well as the validity and reliability of the data, were done by the entire research team.
-Throughout the research, the team members received special training and supervision from expert researchers in the field.
+Ethical considerations and the validity and reliability of the data were the responsibility of the entire research team.
+Throughout the research, team members received special training and supervision from expert researchers in the field.

-Four open interviews were conducted by three team members who researching educators coping with CSA.
+Four open interviews were conducted by three team members who study educators coping with CSA.
 These were followed by 27 semi-structured interviews based on a culturally-informed interview guide (Spradley, 1979).
-All interviews, 45-90 minutes length, were recorded, and took place during the years 2019-2021.
-The first author conducted semi-structured interviews with the Jewish kindergarteners.
-Researchers from the Arab sector conducted the The Arab Society iinterviews .
-All interviews were transcribed and selected quotes were translated to English.
+The interviews, which lasted 45-90 minutes, were recorded.
+All interviews took place during 2019-2021.
+The first author conducted semi-structured interviews with the Jewish kindergarten teachers.
+Researchers from the Arab sector conducted the interviews with teachers from the Arab sector.
+All interviews were transcribed and selected quotes were translated into English.

-The interview guide included questions regarding the importance ofabout professional informative and knowledge that are relevant and important for kindergarten teachers who encounter discoverincidents or suspicions to incidents of CSA in their kindergarten – all written jointly by the members of the team (such as:
+The interview guide included questions about professional information and knowledge that are relevant and important for kindergarten teachers who discover or suspect incidents of CSA in their kindergarten.
+The interview guide was written jointly by the team members and included questions such as:

 Describe an example of a case of sexual abuse that you encountered in your kindergarten.

-Tell me how you handled the case; How do you experience the families/parents of the students who were involved in the CSA?
+Tell me how you handled the situation.

+What was your experience with the families/parents of the students involved in the CSA?

-Describe your relationship with them; How does your immediate community perceive and deal with this phenomenon?
+Describe your relationship with them.

+How does your immediate community perceive and deal with this phenomenon?

-In your opinion, what are the unique problems/challenges that the Arab/Jewish religious sector faces when it comes it?
-Relevant professional training and support (and required information isto manage and coordinate an intervention in cases of CSA.(?
+In your opinion, what are the unique problems/challenges that the Arab/Jewish religious sector faces regarding CSA?

+What relevant professional training, support, and information is needed for you to manage and coordinate an intervention in cases of CSA(?

 Data Analysis

-The first stage of analysis included a careful questionnaires and interviews review to achieve full understanding of the ’perceptions related to the interactions with of CSA parents.
-Later on, descriptions and categorized ideas and repeated statements fundamental to the participants’ definition of their experiences were highlighted (Roulston, 2010).
-The researchers ensured the identification process and resulted analysis were inductive in nature and not to rely on established coding frames or biased preconceptions (Braun & Clarke, 2006).
-The third stage, organized the units of meaning derived from the analysisconsolidated those into the themes and subthemes that comprise the study findings while choosing only themes that pointed on significant insight.
-Saturation of information was affirmed by the resolution of all issues raised in the analysis, on which the researchers reviewed the interview transcripts again to expand on the themes that had been established (Maykut & Morehouse, 2005).
-Lastly, the participants’ perceptions and their attributed meaning to the CSA experience in their kindergarten were framed in an overall conceptual model (Charmaz, 2014).
+The first stage of analysis included a careful review of the interviews to achieve full understanding of interviewees’ perceptions of their interactions with parents of CSA victims.
+Next, the research team categorized the repeated descriptions, ideas, and statements that emerged as fundamental to the participants’ definition of their experiences (Roulston, 2010).
+The researchers ensured the identification process and resultant analyses were inductive and did not rely on established coding frames or biased preconceptions (Braun & Clarke, 2006).
+In the third stage, the meaning units derived from the analysis were coded and consolidated into themes and subthemes that give significant insights into the study findings.
+Information saturation was affirmed by the resolution of all issues raised in the analysis.
+The researchers reviewed the interview transcripts again to expand on the established themes (Maykut & Morehouse, 2005).
+Finally, the participants’ perceptions and the meanings they attributed to incidents of CSA in their kindergarten were framed in an overall conceptual model (Charmaz, 2014).

 Rigor and Trustworthiness